 Add some tomato paste to the fried onions in the skillet and saute until fragrant.
 Add lemon juice, the rest of the broth, saffron and salt.
 Bring it to a low boil, add the cooked lamb and toss.
 Turn the heat to low and toss several times until almost all of the broth is cooked off.

-Dot the top with cubed butter and cover tightly with aluminum foil and bake until tahdig is golden brown (about 1:15 minutes)
+Dot the top with cubed butter and cover tightly with aluminum foil.
+Poke some holes in the foil with a sharp knife, and bake until tahdig is golden brown (about 1:15 minutes)

 Enjoy this delicious Tahchin Lubia Cheshm Bolboli ba Mahicheh with some Salad Shirazi.
 I had some radishes and fresh dill so I added them to my salad!